Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

 We benchmark the performance of our framework against several established approaches: (i) the RL method proposed by \cite{François2025}, which incorporates IV-informed decisions using only the underlying asset as a hedging instrument, (ii) delta hedging (D), where only the underlying asset is used for hedging, and (iii) delta-gamma (DG) hedging, which includes the additional hedging option in the portfolio.

-For the second and third benchmarks, the delta and gamma of financial instruments are computed using the \textit{practitioner's} approach.
-This involves inserting the IV for each instrument into the closed-form expressions for Black-Scholes' delta and gamma.
+For the second and third benchmarks, the delta and gamma of financial instruments are computed using the \textit{practitioner's} approach, i.e., using the current IV value.
 In the case of delta hedging, the delta is adjusted based on the correction introduced by \cite{Leland}, which accounts for the impact of proportional transaction costs on the underlying asset position.
-This adjusted delta reverts to the standard Black-Scholes delta when no transaction costs are applied.
 In both benchmarks, the volatility parameter is updated daily according to the prevailing IV surface, which aligns the hedging strategies with dynamic market conditions.
-The explicit formulas for these two benchmarks are provided in Appendix \ref{appen:benchmarks}.
+The explicit formulas for these two benchmarks are provided in \cref{appen:benchmarks}.

-For all three benchmarks, we further enhance the performance by incorporating the no-trade region, as defined in Equation \eqref{eq:association_rule}, to ensure a fair and consistent comparison.\footnote{The optimization process is carried out as detailed in Section \ref{subse:neural optimization}, following Equation \eqref{updatingrule_2}, using Mini-batch Stochastic Gradient Descent.} Additionally, $l$ is optimized based on the risk measure used to benchmark our framework, with each benchmark having its distinct optimal value for $l$.\footnote{For instance the DG strategy has a different threshold $l$ depending on which risk measure is used for evaluation.}
+For all three benchmarks, we further enhance the performance by incorporating the no-trade region, as defined in Equation \eqref{eq:association_rule}.\footnote{The optimization process is carried out as detailed in \cref{subse:neural optimization}, following Equation \eqref{updatingrule_1}, using Mini-batch Stochastic Gradient Descent.} Additionally, the no-trade boundary $\ell$ is optimized separately for each risk measure used for benchmarking, with each benchmark exhibiting its own distinct optimal value of $\ell$.
+Further details are provided in \cref{appen:delta_gamma no trade region}.